 Tip Five: Check Out the Layers

-Depending on your roof’s damage, small roof repairs might keep you covered.
+Depending on your roof’s damage, minor repairs might keep you covered.
 Talk to your provider as needed, and make sure the damages are taken care of.
-Here at Intelligent Design Corp, we value immediate repairs.
-Call a technician today, and get an estimate.
-We have you covered.
+Intelligent Design Corp wants to help you maintain a secure and durable home.
+We’ll provide you with prompt and efficient roof repair and replacement services.